 Protected Groups: The Federal Fair Housing Act prohibits discrimination in housing based on race, color, national origin, religion, familial status, sex, or disability.
 These rules do not apply to some owner-occupied homes or homes owned by religious organizations.
 Montana has further protections based on age and marital status.

-Discriminatory Acts & Penalties: An outside organization known as Montana Fair Housing handles cases relating to housing regulations and discrimination.
+Discriminatory Acts and Penalties: An outside organization known as Montana Fair Housing handles cases relating to housing regulations and discrimination.
 The following behaviors have been highlighted as potentially discriminatory when directed at a member of a protected class:

-• Refusing to rent or sell on a bona fide offer.
+- Refusing to rent or sell on a bona fide offer

-• Offering different terms, conditions, or privileges.
+- Offering different terms, conditions, or privileges

-• Falsely claiming a unit is unavailable.
+- Falsely claiming a unit is unavailable

-• Blockbusting or steering.
+- Blockbusting or steering

-• Refusing to provide certain financial services.
+- Refusing to provide certain financial services

-• Discriminating in the appraisal of property.
+- Discriminating in the appraisal of property

-• Posting advertisements that show a preference for one group over another.
+- Posting advertisements that show a preference for one group over another

 Montana tenants have 180 days to report potential acts of discrimination through the Montana Fair Housing’s website.
 It is unclear what kind of penalties landlords face for discrimination.